schunduri/aci-ansible/README.md

 ## aci_api
-Direct access to the ACI API using XML
+Direct access to the APIC API

   * Synopsis
   * Options
   * Examples

 #### Synopsis
- Offers direct access to the ACI API using XML objects context is a private network associated to a tenant
+ Offers direct access to the APIC API

 #### Options